 Designing a curriculum that’s universal can be tricky.
 After all, no two students are exactly alike, and in a diverse classroom, the task of creating an accessible curriculum can feel daunting.
 Here are a few steps for how to use the UDL framework to make goals, methods, materials, and assessments that are truly universal.

 Step One: Ask yourself, “What is my goal?”

 For example, when creating a lesson plan on the Louisiana Purchase, you might want your students to know what the purchase was, who it was purchased from, and how it was discovered or charted.
-During the lesson you might want them to watch a short documentary about Lewis and Clark and sketch a map of the Louisiana Purchase territory.
-Finally, you might want them to describe the importance of the purchase as it’s related to other expansion in America.
+During the lesson, you might want them to watch a short documentary about Lewis and Clark and sketch a map of the Louisiana Purchase territory.
+Finally, you might want them to describe the importance of the purchase as it’s related to other expansions in America.